Programme 1945 – Fun Sessions 1942-1945

 IN PAYING MY TRIBUTE to the magnificent work of the Fun Sessions Committee, not only with regard to Fun Sessions, but in all major Patriotic money-raising efforts since 1942, I am deeply conscious of the vast amount of effort that has been given to Patriotic work by a tremendous number of enthusiastic helpers, many of whom have contributed in both time and money at considerable personal sacrifice as their means to assist in the War Effort.

-The price of war is high – so high that its cost cannot be measured – but I am proud to have been publicly associated, during the war years, with the people of Hastings, the great majority of whom have indicated in no uncertain terms that they were prepared to play their part in providing for the welfare of their menfolk overseas, who reputation as fighting men is second to none.
+The price of war is high – so high that its cost cannot be measured – but I am proud to have been publicly associated, during the war years, with the people of Hastings, the great majority of whom have indicated in no uncertain terms that they were prepared to play their part in providing for the welfare of their menfolk overseas, whose reputation as fighting men is second to none.

 It is significant that New Zealand should have provided Welfare Services for her sons overseas of such a high standard that they, too, were proclaimed second to none.
 It is equally significant that Hastings never once lagged in the provision of its share of these services, and has, in fact, established a reputation in the Dominion Patriotic circles of which its people may well be proud.